gnicol/GitSwarm/perforce_swarm/doc-ee/update/README.md

     ```

     The script should add the Perforce package repository, and install the
     latest version of GitSwarm EE.
-The upgrade will create a backup of your
+The update will create a backup of your
     existing GitSwarm EE data before fully installing.

 1.  **Check the application status.**